 The 2017 Regulation for businesses that provide defined services that we have already mentioned in our article requires money laundering systems and controls that meet the UK money laundering regime's requirements.
 The 2017 Regulation is obliged to ensure that relevant employees know these systems and also checks whether employees are aware and trains them to implement them appropriately.
 Enterprises offering defined services are responsible for monitoring and managing AML guidance compliance with the regulations.
 In order for businesses to comply with the guide, it is necessary to make sure they know the requirements of the 2017 Regulation.
 If an enterprise fails to meet its obligations under the 2017 Regulation, administrative penalties are imposed on the enterprise and those considered to be responsible.
 If primary money laundering offenses identified within the scope of POCA obligations are committed at businesses, POCA may apply specific provisions to the regulated sector.

 Businesses have to have systems and controls to assess the risk associated with a customer; for example, one of these systems is Customer Due Diligence (CDD).
 Existing customers are monitored by performing CDD procedures in businesses.
-In addition, appropriate records have to be kept at businesses, and Money Laundering Reporting Officer (MLRO) has to prepare a Suspicious Transaction Report (SAR) for suspicious transactions.
+In addition, appropriate records have to be kept at businesses, and the Money Laundering Reporting Officer (MLRO) has to prepare a Suspicious Transaction Report (SAR) for suspicious transactions.
 Relevant employees and businesses should also be properly trained to prevent ML/TF and understand the systems and controls that have been developed.
 At the same time, the AML skills, expertise, and behavior of the relevant employees should be evaluated.
 Finally, effective internal risk management systems and controls should be established, and relevant senior management responsibilities should be clearly defined.

 Risk-based approach (RBA) Financial Action Task Force (FATF) recommendations are also a basis for meeting the entire ML/TF regime in the EU directive and the UK.
 Businesses or governments need to analyze the ML/TF risks they face and take the necessary measures for these risks.
 The risk-based approach is at the core of any business's AML Compliance Program policies, controls, Know Your Customer (KYC), and CDD procedures.
 With the risk-based approach, businesses can comply with different reactions and measures by accepting that the risks posed by the ML/TF financing activity are not the same.
 The risk-based approach forces businesses to make evidence-based decisions to target risks better.
 With a correctly implemented risk-based approach, crime and risk sources in businesses can be identified and prevented to a great extent.